 PE is taught as a core subject to all pupils from First Form to Fifth Forms (Years 7-11).

-GCSE PE and A Level Sport Studies are also offered as academic options.
+All students have one afternoon of games each week plus a separate PE lesson.
 Boys and girls are taught together in First and Second Form and then offered separate options in Third and Fourth Form.
 In Fifth Form, PE lessons move to focus on well-being.
 The aim is to promote sport for all and provide an opportunity to access a wide range of activities which vary from First Form through Fifth Form.

-All students have one afternoon of games each week.
 The major sports for boys are rugby, hockey, cricket, tennis and athletics.
-For girls, the major sports are hockey and netball in the winter and rounders, tennis and athletics in the summer.
+For girls, the major sports are hockey, netball, rounders, tennis and athletics.
 Further options are available for older students, including soccer, squash, badminton, swimming, spinning, and fitness training.
-We run a large number of teams in the traditional sports and try to provide opportunities for all students to be involved, regardless of their ability.
-Most fixtures are played on Saturdays, with occasional mid-week matches.
+We run a large number of teams in the traditional sports and provide opportunities for all students to be involved, regardless of their ability.
+Most fixtures are played on Saturdays, with occasional midweek matches.
 The school has a long tradition of overseas sports tours, and recent destinations have included Biarritz, Jersey, Barcelona, Holland, Dubai and South Africa.